-Whether you like running on a treadmill or engaging in marathons, running can take a lot out of you mentally and physically.
+Whether you like working out and running on a treadmill or engaging in marathons, running can take a lot out of you mentally and physically.
 Veteran runners know keeping both mind and body in tip-top shape is crucial for success.

 How Can Nootropics Improve Running Performance?